Venezuelan opposition leader Gonzalez lands in Spain seeking asylum after disputed election - KESQ

 But tens of thousands of tallies published by the opposition showed a convincing win for Gonzalez.
 Venezuela’s opposition and multiple Latin American leaders refused to recognize Maduro’s victory, which sparked deadly protests during which thousands were arrested.

+In a statement on Sunday, US Secretary of State Anthony Blinken said Gonzalez’s departure was “the direct result of the anti-democratic measures.”

+“The election results and the will of the people cannot be merely swept aside by Maduro and the Venezuelan electoral authorities.
+We stand with González Urrutia in his call to continue the struggle for liberty and the restoration of democracy in Venezuela,” Blinken said.

-Vice President Delcy Rodriguez said in a statement Saturday that Gonzalez “has left the country and requested political asylum” from Spain.
+A day earlier, Venezuelan Vice President Delcy Rodriguez said in a statement that Gonzalez “has left the country and requested political asylum” from Spain.

 She added that Gonzalez had been staying at Spain’s embassy in the capital Caracas, as a “voluntary refugee,” and that Venezuela allowed him to leave “for the sake of the tranquility and political peace of the country.”